Cinnamon-Toast-Crunch/ScavengerHunt/README.md

 [Asana Task Board](https://app.asana.com/0/1199185554910949/board)<br>

 ## Project Overview
-User based Android platform scavenger hunt game that allows parents to create a task-oriented experience to entertain their kids while running errands.
+Scavenger hunt game designed for Android, that allows parents to create a task-oriented experience to entertain their kids while running errands.
 The user will create a custom “Quest” based on their destination, with augmented reality interactivity and "rewards" when an item is found!

 [Project Documents](https://drive.google.com/drive/folders/16NnexZzA5fRYzzEOrDPlrTXU8pRyE5RN)